Job: 'Sniper': Accused Islamic State fighter on trial in US

 During the height of the fighting, as many as 40,000 people from 120 countries showed up to join in, according to the United Nations.
 There is no comprehensive U.S. statistic on Americans among those foreign fighters; a 2018 report by George Washington University’s Program on Extremism found at least 64 who had joined jihadist fighting in Iraq and Syria since 2011.

 Since IS’s defeat, some foreign members and their families have lingered in detention facilities in Syria because their countries refused to take them back.
-Other accused foreign fighters have returned to their countries, including some who were prosecuted.
+Others accused of being foreign fighters have returned to their countries, including some who were prosecuted.

 Born in Kazakhstan, Asainov is a naturalized U.S. citizen.
 He lived in Brooklyn starting in 1998, married and had a child.